XiangchiSong/ICSE2027-Hone/README.md

 This is the ICSE 2027 *Hone: Adaptive System-Level Orchestration for Federated Intelligent Software Systems* GitHub repository.

 ## System Code
 Currently, to verify the project's authenticity and reproducibility, we release a portion of the code here; please refer to the __*code*__ folder.
-To protect copyright, we hide the core functionalities and some interface functions; your understanding is appreciated.
+To protect copyright, we hide the core Python files and some of the interface functionalities in the encapsulation; your understanding is appreciated.
 The complete code will be released after the paper is published.

 ## Table of Contents
 * Parameters and Model Configurations